Southern Scribe Review of The Big Bust at Tyrone's Rooming House: A Novel of Atlanta, by Joyce Dixon

 The Big Bust at Tyrone's Rooming House is a collection of character sketches that fit together as a novel of the Grant Park neighborhood of Atlanta.
 The narrator of the novel is a young, white writer who is restoring the house as his wife teaches at Georgia State University.
 He is actively involved in the community as he writes his observations of their life.
 The telling blends humor and social awareness with a sweet sadness of their circumstances.
 Even though neighbors are often at odds, they still join together to help each other.

 Gallant captures the language, temperament and physical decayof inner cities.
 Through the compassionate eyes of his narrator, he shows a community of mix class and race that work

-Article on the Big Bust in Story, by Camille Goswick
+Article on The Big Bust at Tyrone's Rooming House: A Novel of Atlanta in Story, by Camille Goswick